syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 The Essential PDF supports removing comments and reviewing status from the PDF annotation.

-The following code example explains how to remove comments from the existing PDF annotation.
+The following code example explains how to remove comments using [RemoveAt](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedPageCollection.html#Syncfusion_Pdf_Parsing_PdfLoadedPageCollection_RemoveAt_System_Int32_) method from the existing PDF annotation.

 {% tabs %}